msbenioni/About-Me/README.md

 Here are some of my favorite projects.
 Check out my portfolio for more!

-🛒 Creator-Centric

-A platform empowering creators to showcase affiliate content and connect with followers.
-Features AI-powered search, mobile responsiveness, and API integrations.

 🧹 Clean Sweep Duo

 A modern rubbish removal service for Auckland, NZ.
 Built with Next.js and TypeScript, it includes a booking system, subscriptions, and a kawaii-themed design.

-🐼 Pandi's Vespa Adventures

-An interactive story website for preschoolers to explore colors and storytelling through a cute panda character.

 ✨ Fun Facts About Me